 After growing up in Herefordshire and growing potatoes for over 20 years, William Chase evolved his company into the international crisp brand Tyrrels.
 To make things even more fun, he then expanded to vodka, and 10 years ago this year, bottled his first batch of Chase Vodka.
 It’s vodka, but not as you know it.
 In fact, it’s better.

-James Chase: “As a proud independent, family run business we are delighted to be included amongst a stella line up of Great British Brands.
-We founded Chase in 2008 to pioneer Single-Estate spirits from the potatoes grown on our farm here in Herefordshire.”
+James Chase: “As a proud countryside based business, we are delighted to be included amongst a stellar line up of Great British Brands.
+We founded Chase in 2008 to challenge the status quo and to champion field to bottle spirits from British potatoes distilled on our farm in Herefordshire.”

 Harrods, legends of Knightsbridge